Home / Guides / Our Guide to Buying Property in Cyprus as a Foreigner

 • Eurobank up to 80% finance of the property’s value

-• Alpha Bank up to 80% finance of the property’s value
+• Alpha Bank offers up to 80% finance of the property’s value

 Can Buying a Property in Cyprus Give You Citizenship?